 Each Academy club plays approximately 30 league games, including 6 games played at Showcases.
 The league season begins in September and commences with Finals Week in July.
 Clubs will break from league play for periods of inactivity due to weather or the end of the season.
 Development Academy teams can only play 1 game per day and are not allowed to play 3 consecutive days of games.
 One mandatory rest day will be implemented in a 3 game event (Winter & Summer Showcases).
-Additionally, Albion SC Development Academy teams play additional events and games for a total of 40 plus games in a season.
+Additionally, ALBION SC Development Academy teams play additional events and games for a total of 40 plus games in a season.

 How many days per week will DA teams train?

-Albion SC US Soccer Development Academy teams will train a total of 4 days per week starting in August.
+ALBION SC US Soccer Development Academy teams will train a total of 4 days per week starting in August.
 Players are expected to attend all practices to be considered for competition in games.

-What is a Developmental Player (DP)?
+What is a Part Time Player (PT)?

 National team players will receive full scholarships from the club.
 Other scholarships are available based upon merit & need.
 The club is always creating ways to make soccer more affordable and has lots of fundraising opportunities available throughout the season in which families can participate to help off-set travel expenses.
-In addition, the club is always actively seeking for sponsors who can financially help the teams’ travel expenses.
+In addition, the club is always actively seeking sponsors who can financially help the teams’ travel expenses.

 How do Development Academy players get exposure to US National Teams?

 US Soccer Training Centers are sessions that are hosted every few months in various locations in Southern California where National Team coaches train & identify players.
-US Soccer Training Centers will replace ODP (USYS) sessions and zero costs are associated for players who are invited to attend these sessions.
+US Soccer Training Centers will replace ODP (USYS) sessions and zero costs are associated with players who are invited to attend these sessions.
 US Soccer scouts attend the majority of divisional games to identify players for National team camps & US Training centers.
 On average, about 6-10 Albion SC Soccer Development Academy players are invited to attend the US Training Centers.